fvwmorg/fvwmorg.github.io/Wiki/Irc/HashFvwmFAQ/index.md

 Again, FVWM already has this environment variable set as $[FVWM\_USERDIR].

-For more specific instances, please see: <http://fvwm.lair.be/viewtopic.php?f=40&t=1505>

 ## Argh, my style lines aren't being applied, or they're being applied randomly even though the window has loaded.
 What's going on?

-See the following page:  <http://linuxgazette.net/127/adam.html>
+See the following page:  <https://linuxgazette.net/127/adam.html>

 ## What's the difference between IconBox and FvwmIconBox? -or- How do I tell FVWM where to place my icons?